 NEPCA honors new scholars in the field by granting an annual prize to the graduate student that delivered the best paper at the previous year’s conference.
-The winner receives a certificate of achievement and a cash award of $300.
+The winner receives a certificate of achievement and a cash award.

 Who is eligible?

 The competition is open to any individual that has not completed his or her graduate degree at the time they deliver their paper, including those that hold ABD (or MA thesis) status.